 Fortunately, an Alabama truck accident FAQ can help you get started.
 Arm yourself with the knowledge needed to build a claim and seek your rightful compensation.
-Then, enlist the help of a lawyer from the Henry Dailey Law Firm to give your case the best chance of success.
+Then, enlist the help of a lawyer from Henry C. Dailey, Jr., P.C. to give your case the best chance of success.
 Get the help you need now and protect your compensation.

 Who’s responsible for my injuries?

 When you’re in a semi-truck crash, it might seem obvious that the truck driver caused the accident.
 They were speeding, drowsy, or otherwise not giving the road the attention they should.
 Now, you’re injured, but are they financially responsible for your injuries.